 This course will examine the most effective means by which individual and team athletic performance can be enhanced.
 The focus will be on integrating scientific research based on cognitive and social psychology with hands-on experience.

-Mental preparation strategies and performance techniques will be taught so that recreational and elite athletes can achieve optimal taught so that recreational and elite athletes can achieve optimal performance.
+Mental preparation strategies and performance techniques will be taught so that recreational and elite athletes can achieve optimal performance.
 Topics to be covered throughout the term will include: anxiety, arousal and stress; psychological skills training, motivation, confidence, focus, goal-setting, imagery, team dynamics, burnout and coach-athlete relationships.

-Prerequisites: PHE 106H, PHE 101Y/201H, PSY 100H Three lecture hours per week.
+Prerequisites: PHE 106H, PHE 101Y/201H, PSY 100H